Professional Experience:

 Personal:

 Finally, although I have dedicated much of my life to helping others, I try to practice what I preach, a balanced life.
-I am married to my best friend, have a goofy rescue lab/cattle/little bit of everything dog, 1 and 1/3 horses (1 horse and 1 feisty mini horse) and 3 vivacious sons.
-The eldest works in wilderness conservation, my middle is finishing up at ASU and the youngest is still at home navigating his way through adolescence and preparing to leave for college.
+I am married to my best friend, have a goofy rescue lab/cattle/little bit of everything dog, 2 and 1/3 horses (2 horses and 1 feisty mini horse) and 3 adult sons.
 I am a native of AZ, a registered yoga teacher (RYT 200 hr) and enjoy skiing, riding our horses, dancing, watching soccer, hiking, traveling, and anything outdoors.